d-morrison/IntroStatActivities/_book/05-L04-EDA-two-quantitative-wrapup.md

 \vspace{.5in}

-**6. Interpret the value of slope in context of the problem.**
+6. **Interpret the value of slope in context of the problem.**

 \vspace{.8in}

-7. Using the least squares line from question 5, predict the body mass for a penguin for a flipper length of 181 mm.
+7. **Using the least squares line from question 5, predict the body mass for a penguin for a flipper length of 181 mm.**

 \vspace{.6in}